poolifier/poolifier/README.md

 ## Contribute

-Choose your task here [2.6.x](https://github.com/orgs/poolifier/projects/1), propose an idea, a fix, an improvement.
+Choose your task [here](https://github.com/orgs/poolifier/projects/1), propose an idea, a fix, an improvement.

 See [CONTRIBUTING](CONTRIBUTING.md) guidelines.